JPvenadas/Slides-League-of-Legends-Puzzle-Game/README.md

 > Credits to League of legends Pictures

+## Development
  Developed using only HTML, CSS, and Vanilla Javascript
 ## Game Features

 - Up to 50+ Different Puzzle Pictures